 Public Liability and product insurance

 Hire and reward insurance (aka courier or C3 business insurance) covers you to deliver food in exchange for payments.

 However, depending on your actual employment status, you may also need additional types of food delivery insurance.

 If you are self-employed or delivery food as part of your own small business then you will need Public Liability and Product insurance.

-If you work as an paid employee for a company on a contract then you should need to get public liability insurance.
-However, its worth checking with your employer to see what they cover.
+If you work as a paid employee for a company on a contract then you should need to get public liability insurance.
+However, it's worth checking with your employer to see what they cover.